migcien/claim-nft/README.md

-# ERC721 Drop Claim Page
+# NFT Drop Claim Page deployed on the Q-testnet network
 Example of an NFT Drop Claim Page.

 ### 1. Customize the Styling